 It is important that you eat and drink as soon as possible after your operation to help your wounds heal, reduce your risk of infection, and give your body fuel to help you recover.
 Start by eating and drinking small amounts regularly, unless advised otherwise.
-If you do feel nauseated, please let a nurse know; they can give you something for it.
+If you do feel nauseated, please let a nurse know; they can give you medication and advice which will help.